Product May Have Been Discontinued

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the lentils, peas, and chickpeas, this looks like the profile of a kibble containing a moderate amount of meat.

-Pioneer Naturals is a plant-based dry dog food using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 3 stars.
+Pioneer Naturals is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 3 stars.